enzo-project/enzo-e/doc/source/devel/hydro_infrastructure.rst

 dimension.

-The ``int EnzoReconstructor::immediate_staling_rate()`` method is provided to determine how much the stale depth increases immediately after using a particular reconstruction algorithm.
-The ``int EnzoReconstructor::delayed_staling_rate()`` method returns how much the stale depth increases after adding flux divergnece to the integrable quantities computed using the reconstructed values (this is normally 1).
+The ``int EnzoReconstructor::immediate_staling_rate()`` method is provided to determine the amount by which the stale depth increases immediately after reconstruction, for a given algorithm.
+The ``int EnzoReconstructor::delayed_staling_rate()`` method returns how much the stale depth increases after adding flux divergence, computed from the reconstructed values, to the integrable quantities  (this is normally 1).
 Finally ``int EnzoReconstructor::total_staling_rate()`` gives the sum of the results yielded by the prior 2 methods.